HeisenbergCipherCracker/SQLJ/README.md

 **How to install(Ubuntu)**

 To install SQLjng, use the following command to install the necessary dependencies, including Colorama:
+note: you have to download rockyou.txt file and place it in dictionary attack folder

 ```markdown
 sudo apt update